vbousquet/vpx_lightmapper/README.md

 ### Visual Pinball X with additive blended primitives

-Additionnally, this tool use an experimental build of Visual Pinball X which adds additive blending support.
-It is available [here](https://github.com/vbousquet/vpinball/tree/additive-blend) (source only, builds are not publicly available).
-Please be aware that THIS BUILD MUST NOT BE USED except for experimenting with the light mapper.
-It is likely that it will break your tables if you open and save them with it.
+Additionnally, this tool needs the latest, not yet released, build of Visual Pinball X or Visual Pinball for VR.
+These are available [here for VPX](https://github.com/vpinball/vpinball/actions) and [here for VPVR](https://github.com/vpinball/vpvr/actions).
+Be aware that these builds are not release version but alpha build.
+Therefore you are likely to encounter bugs, and you should not use them without backing up your work first.

 ### Better packing of UV maps